jsis/jsconf.is/pages/_about.md

-JSConf is coming to Iceland August 25<sup>th</sup> — 26<sup>th</sup>.
+JSConf is coming to Iceland March 1<sup>st</sup> — 2<sup>nd</sup>.

 That's a Thursday and Friday.
-Just after your vacation, right before you get too busy with work.
 Perfect for catching up on awesome talks and with friends from the JavaScript community.

 Expect two awesome tracks over two days with over 30 talks in total.